MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Command.md

 ### -ArgumentList

 Specifies an array of arguments.
-This cmdlet gets information about a cmdlet or function when it is used with the specified parameters ("arguments").
+This cmdlet gets information about a cmdlet or function when it's used with the specified parameters ("arguments").
 The alias for **ArgumentList** is **Args**.

 To detect dynamic parameters that are available only when certain other parameters are used, set the value of **ArgumentList** to the parameters that trigger the dynamic parameters.

-To detect the dynamic parameters that a provider adds to a cmdlet, set the value of the **ArgumentList** parameter to a path in the provider drive, such as WSMan:, HKLM:, or Cert:.
+To detect the dynamic parameters that a provider adds to a cmdlet, set the value of the **ArgumentList** parameter to a path in the provider drive, such as `WSMan:`, `HKLM:`, or `Cert:`.
 When the command is a PowerShell provider cmdlet, enter only one path in each command.
 The provider cmdlets return only the dynamic parameters for the first path the value of **ArgumentList**.
 For information about the provider cmdlets, see [about_Providers](About/about_Providers.md).